lenkakt/zephyr-os-labs/README.rst

 Target audience
 ---------------
 Our primary target audience are students of Computer Science in the 2nd year of university study; we assume basic knowledge of the Linux OS environment and command line, as well as basic knowledge of C and C++.
 We have Linux computers in the labs, so we do not describe command variations and settings in Windows.
+The labs are tested and proved to work on WSL in Windows.

 **Maintainer**: Lenka Kosková Třísková, lenka.koskova.triskova@tul.cz The course outline is based on my teaching at Technical University of Liberec.